Flow runs

 Flows can be started in several ways:- Manually, from the flow editor.
 Manual runs are enqueued with higher priority than scheduled runs so an operator’s ad-hoc execution jumps ahead of pending scheduled work.

 - On a schedule.
-A Flow’s schedule has a cron expression and an enabled flag.
-When the schedule is enabled, the Flow Scheduler enqueues a run each time the cron expression matches.
+A flow can carry several schedules, each with its own cron expression and enabled flag.
+When a schedule is enabled, the Flow Scheduler enqueues a run each time that schedule’s cron expression matches.
+Each schedule can seed different preset values, so one flow can run more than once with different parameters.
+See Scheduling and observability.

 - As a dry run, from the editor’s Evaluator pane.
 Dry runs substitute stub values for each assign declared by the graph and skip the actual step invocations.
 They are useful for validating that the graph is wired correctly without hitting source systems.